 I started writing when I was twelve, but it wasn't until completing a masters in psychology 25 years later that

 I had an idea for a novel.
 Since then there have been three novels (well really six but only three were published), including A Reasonable Madness (Birch Lane/Signet); Flight (Dutton/Signet) and Saving Elijah (Putnam), as well as many essays, articles, poetry, and recently screenplays and plays.

 Translated into ten or so languages, A Reasonable Madness got great reviews, sold about 100,000 copies in America as a Signet paperback, and became a huge bestseller in Germany.
 (Why Germany I don't know.)
 But all three novels were widely acclaimed, translated into other languages, and optioned numerous times for films, sometimes by famous actresses, including Emma Thompson and Isabella Rossellini.

-None of my novels has (yet) become a film, although last year a German producer optioned A Reasonable Madness, and I've teamed up with WGA-nominated screenwriting partner, Christopher Carlson, to adapt the book for a German language film.
+None of my novels has (yet) become a film, although a few years ago a German producer optioned A Reasonable Madness, and I've teamed up with WGA-nominated screenwriting partner, Christopher Carlson, to adapt the book for a German language film.
 Chris and I are also developing an English language version of that script for US production called "The Multiple," and an exciting serial television drama adapted from my third novel, Saving Elijah.
 "The Multiple," is a fascinating edge-of-the-seat psychological thriller, a la Hitchcock or DePalma, while "Saving Elijah," is a fabulously compelling cross genre family drama/ghost story/thriller that still expresses the essential psychological truths at the core of that novel, and the profound personal experience that inspired it. (go to the CURRENT PROJECTS and/or NEWS tabs for the full story of these two projects).